Mariya-Z/next-assay-pre-approved-study-details-lib/src/stories/shortVersion.md

-## Two columns
+## Short version

-Number of represented columns depend of width wrap

-If wrap width is 1055-704px, there will be two columns
+Paraments protocol, species, discreteAllowed, cassette, route, ivDose, poDose are optional.
+If isFullVersion is false, these parametrs wouldn't be shown

 ### Tempalte for this example looks like code below